+The Board of Trustees with the assistance of the County Superintendent shall develop evaluation procedures for teachers.
 All new teachers shall be observed at least three times and evaluated twice in their first year.
 All non-tenured teachers shall be observed twice and evaluated at least once each school year.
-All tenured teachers shall be evaluated at least once every year.
+All tenured teachers shall be evaluated at least once every three years.

-Teachers will set professional goals for themselves and make these goals known to the County Superintendent.
-Goals will include: (1) three professional goals; (2) one personal goal related to school; and (3) one goal related to the previous year's achievement scores.)
+Teachers will set professional goals for themselves and make these goals known to the County Superintendent, the Board, and the Supervising Teacher.
+The goals will include: (1) three professional goals; (2) one personal goal related to school; and (3) one goal related to the previous year's achievement scores.)